intocities/ic-embed/README.md

 You can also embed it directly so that the tour starts right away.
 See chapter [Embed](#embed).

 This script also enables you to programmatically interact with the embedded tour, for example to change the scene.
 It also notifies you when the user has navigated within the tour and triggered a scene change.
-See chapter [Advanced Usage](#advanced-usage) in Embed.
+See information about [subscribing to events](#subscribing-to-events) and [using the Tour API](#using-the-tour-api) below.

 ## Preview